 After bringing the issue to the attention of Weston’s primary care provider, he received a referral to the Center for Pectus Excavatum and Pectus Carinatum at Children’s Mercy Kansas City, the only center dedicated to treating pectus in the region.

-At his first consultation with Shawn St. Peter, MD, Chair, Department of Surgery at Children’s Mercy, Weston and his family learned nearly every pectus carinatum case at Children’s Mercy is corrected without surgery.
+At his first consultation with Shawn St. Peter, MD, Surgeon-In-Chief at Children’s Mercy, Weston and his family learned nearly every pectus carinatum case at Children’s Mercy is corrected without surgery.

 “Dr. St. Peter said they only do surgery for pectus carinatum in extreme cases,” Marlee explained.
 “Instead, he recommended bracing for Weston with the dynamic compression device.”